-Due to the neutrino emission the entropy and lepton number in the PNS evolve.
-We set the profiles of entropy and electron fraction and construct hydrostatic configurations with an almost steady flow of neutrinos to use as the initial conditions of the PNS cooling simulations.
-The initial profiles of the entropy and electron fraction are taken from snapshots of hydrodynamical simulation as functions of the baryon mass coordinate.
-For this purpose we perform core-collapse simulations of the progenitors with the zero-age main sequence mass of $M_{\rm ZAMS}=15 M_\odot$ and $40 M_\odot$ \citep{1995ApJS..101..181W} using the general relativistic neutrino radiation hydrodynamics code \citep{2005ApJ...629..922S}.
+Due to neutrino emission the entropy and lepton number in the PNS evolve.
+We set the entropy and electron fraction profiles and construct hydrostatic configurations with an almost steady flow of neutrinos to use as the initial conditions of the PNS cooling simulations.
+The initial entropy and electron fraction profiles are taken from snapshots of the hydrodynamical simulation as functions of the baryon mass coordinate.
+For this purpose we perform core-collapse simulations of the progenitors with a zero-age main sequence mass of $M_{\rm ZAMS}=15 M_\odot$ and $40 M_\odot$ \citep{1995ApJS..101..181W} using the general relativistic neutrino radiation hydrodynamics code \citep{2005ApJ...629..922S}.
 We follow the core collapse adopting the Shen EOS, LS220 EOS, and Togashi EOS individually for the initial conditions of the PNS cooling simulations.
 The initial conditions of the PNS cooling with the T+S EOS models are taken from the core collapse with the Togashi EOS.